-Nearly a half-century after its founding, the Trust stewards more than 630 acres of woodlands, wetlands, and shorelines for the benefit of our town and our cherished coastal environment.
+A half-century after its founding, the Trust stewards more than 640 acres of woodlands, wetlands, and shorelines for the benefit of our town and our cherished coastal environment.
 Building on our original mission to protect open space for habitat and recreation, the Trust’s work today also helps our community adapt to the changing climate.
 We create and maintain trails for all to enjoy, lead guided walks, and put on programs where people get a deeper understanding of the place where they live.

 We still have an active Board of Trustees, and a small, hard-working staff as well.
 In 2016, the Trust acquired its own headquarters on well-traveled South Orleans Road (Route 28), where we welcome members and visitors, host events, train volunteers, and do our land-saving work.

-In 2020—just around the corner—OCT will celebrate its fiftieth anniversary as the land-preserving organization of Orleans.
+In 2020 OCT celebrated its fiftieth anniversary as the land-preserving organization of Orleans.

 Orleans Conservation Trust preserves land and educates the public in order to sustain our natural resources and the character of our community for generations to come.
 To accomplish this mission, the Trust seeks to acquire lands and interests in lands, to manage and maintain those lands in their natural state, to protect wildlife habitat, and to educate residents and visitors about the importance of preserving the environmental quality of Orleans.